rosshiga/jbg-ipro-file-etl/README.md

 Extract Files from J.B Gottstein iPro portal in bulk to your hard drive automatically

 **Requirements:**
 You will need Firefox installed on Windows to proceed.
-Download

 **Warning:**
 This program uses and stores your iPro password in plain-text, please only use on trusted computers.
 This can be changed but is currently not a feature